 59-year-old female patient presented with infected well fixed total knee replacement two years after primary total knee replacement surgery.
 This was an acute presentation with all clinical features of infection with samples testing positive for Group B Streptococcus.

-First stage – radical debridement, implant removal and insertion of antibiotic-loaded cement spacer and STIMULAN beads mixed with vancomycin.
+First stage – radical debridement, implant removal and insertion of antibiotic-loaded cement spacer and STIMULAN beads.
+Vancomycin was used to treat the infection.

 Second stage – At 10 weeks, clinically soft tissues were healthy and intra-operative specimens were clear for organisms.
 Rotating hinge prosthesis was re-implanted.